- Identify and distinguish between the types of connective tissue: proper, supportive, and fluid

 Cancellous bone looks like a sponge under the microscope and contains empty spaces between trabeculae, or arches of bone proper.
 It is lighter than compact bone and found in the interior of some bones and at the end of long bones.
 Compact bone is solid and has greater structural strength.

 Fluid Connective Tissue

-Blood and lymph are fluid connective tissues.
+Blood is a fluid connective tissue.
 Cells circulate in a liquid extracellular matrix.
-The formed elements circulating in blood are all derived from hematopoietic stem cells located in bone marrow (Figure 6).
+The formed elements circulating in blood are all derived from hematopoietic stem cells located in bone marrow (Figure 4.17).
 Erythrocytes, red blood cells, transport oxygen and some carbon dioxide.
 Leukocytes, white blood cells, are responsible for defending against potentially harmful microorganisms or molecules.
 Platelets are cell fragments involved in blood clotting.
 Some white blood cells have the ability to cross the endothelial layer that lines blood vessels and enter adjacent tissues.
 Nutrients, salts, and wastes are dissolved in the liquid matrix and transported through the body.

 View the University of Michigan Webscope at http://virtualslides.med.umich.edu/Histology/Cardiovascular%20System/081-3_HISTO_40X.svs/view.apml to explore the tissue sample in greater detail.